Skip to main content

 • SMO 4: Code of Ethics for Professional Accountants

-The institute collaborates with education providers to ensure that pre-qualification education incorporates new and revised IESBA Code of Ethics requirements, as well as EU and national ethical requirements.
-The institute endeavors to ensure that the various quality assurance review programs promote compliance with ethical standards and uses the results to design and tailor continuing professional development (CPD) courses that address areas of weakness for members and review teams.
-NBA Netherlands also requires mandatory CPD courses for members on ethics-related topics.
+NBA Netherlands also works to ensure that quality assurance review programs promote compliance with ethical standards and uses the results of those reviews to design and tailor continuing professional development courses that address identified areas of weakness for members and review teams.
+Mandatory continuing professional development courses on ethics-related topics are also required for members.

 Current Status: Sustain